 Category C punishments are not less than one-year incarceration up to a maximum of five years in state prison, plus applicable fines up to $10,000 or more as established by statute or determined by a court, and restitution as determined by a court.

-Category D Felonies
+What are Category D Felonies?

 Category D felonies include: involuntary manslaughter; removing a child from jurisdiction of court contrary to order of Family Court; assault of police officer, doctor, school employee, cab or transit driver while on duty; eavesdropping on a phone call without permission of one or more parties; unlawful dissemination of intimate image or extortion connected to same; third- and fourth-degree arson; issuing fraudulent checks; selling sound recordings without paying royalties; obtaining signature of another by false pretense; defrauding a hospitality operator of goods valued greater than $650; forgery; identity theft; issuing false title; credit card fraud; perjury.